Beaudesert Town Centre Revitalisation Project

 Other new features include picnic areas, a public toilet block with disability access, and the installation of lighting to improve public safety.

-Improvements to infrastructure and the streetscape in Beaudesert Town Centre will deliver a built environment that maintains the unique character of the area, provides a relaxed rural atmosphere, creates welcoming public spaces and also, yields a social and economic dividend for the community.
+Improvements to infrastructure and the streetscape in Beaudesert town centre will deliver a built environment that maintains the unique character of the area, provides a relaxed rural atmosphere, creates welcoming public spaces and also, yields a social and economic dividend for the community.

 Benefits to the Beaudesert community